General purpose healthcare FSA

 This account allows you to be reimbursed for eligible medical, prescription, dental, and vision care expenses incurred during the benefit plan year.

-If you are enrolled in the Cigna HRA, Cigna PPO, Kaiser HRA or Kaiser HMO plan, you can use the general purpose healthcare flexible spending account to pay for copays, deductibles and coinsurance related to your or your dependents’ eligible medical, dental and vision care or prescription drug costs.
+If you are enrolled in the BCBS HRA, BCBS PPO, Kaiser HRA or Kaiser HMO plan, you can use the general purpose healthcare flexible spending account to pay for copays, deductibles and coinsurance related to your or your dependents’ eligible medical, dental and vision care or prescription drug costs.

 Eligible healthcare expenses